ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 that they prefer brownies, not brownie-points.

-I sense a position here: any popular book that doesn't play with reality in the manner prescribed by modern critical law must therefore be obscurist or childish or both.
+I sense a position here: any popular book that doesn't play with reality in the manner prescribed by modern critical law must therefore be obscurantist or childish or both.
 It follows that no serious critical value can be obtained and is a trap for the novice analyst.
 There's one question I would like cleared up: why do literary critics think in terms of Freud and not Jung when